paleohayduke/TrafficSimProject/README.md

 ANNOUNCEMENTS:

-10/7/2018 running route generator and simulator on separate threads.
+10/7/2018 concurrency enabled: multiple route generators, running on seperate threads, keep a buffer full of generated routes.

 10/7/2018 A* mode that takes speed limits into account... uses time instead of distance as its metric.